DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

 In quoFEM, the workflow data is stored in a tmp.SimCenter folder that can be accessed from the quoFEM desktop, sent to an HPC, or accessed from a notebook.
 For the examples presented in this document, the  information included in this folder is sufficient to run all cases.

-In order to facilitate each notebook discussion, it is helpful to first identify common aspects that are present in all of them.
+In order to facilitate each notebook discussion, it is helpful to first identify common aspects that are present in all workflow run from Jupyter.
 These include:

 1. Setup Tapis App job
 2. Display job workflow